Bikramai/Bikramai/README.md

 👋 Hi, I’m Bikram!<br/>

-Full stack software engineer, interested in crafting high-quality, clean code and continuing to expand my interest in algorithms, data structures, object-oriented code, and scalable design.
-Prior career informs my relatability, documentation, time management, attention to detail, delivery, responsiveness, and positivity to advance a software team.
-Full Stack Developer coding on JavaScript, TypeScript, Python, SQL.
+Full stack software engineer, interested in crafting high-quality, clean code and continuing to expand my interest in algorithms, data structures, object-oriented code, and scalable design with coding on JavaScript, TypeScript, Python, SQL.
 Frameworks I've worked with: Flask, Django, React, Node.js.
 Love working with REST APIs and PostgreSQL databases on backend.

 I have a particular interest in translating UI designs into reality, AI generative tools to solve problems, clean, refactored code, testing and TDD, and would love to learn more about Cloud hosting.
 🎨